knewplay/book-programming-essential/computer-fundamentals/chapter3.md

 These operators help us compare values and determine the relationship between them.
 They're fundamental to setting up conditions in our code.

+### Logical Operators

+Beyond simple comparisons, we often need to check multiple conditions at once or invert the logic of a condition.
+This is where logical operators come in.
+The three primary logical operators are **and**, **or**, and **not**.

+- **and** : Both conditions must be true.
+  - The statement "5 > 3 and 6 > 4" is true because both individual conditions are true.
+  - However, "5 > 3 and 6 < 4" is false because, even though the first condition is true, the second is false.
+- **or** : At least one condition must be true.
+  - The statement "5 > 3 or 6 < 4" is true because at least one of the conditions (the first one) is true.
+  - "2 < 1 or 3 < 2" is false because both conditions are false.
+- **not** : Inverts the truth value of the condition.
+  - If we have a statement like "5 > 3", its truth value is true.
+Using **not** inverts this, making the statement "not(5 > 3)" false.
+  - Similarly, for the statement "2 > 3" which is false, "not(2 > 3)" will be true.

+These operators allow for more complex conditions and evaluations.
+For instance, imagine you're programming a system that checks if a user is allowed to view a specific piece of content.
+You might have conditions like:

+- The user must be logged in **and** the user must have a premium subscription.
+- The content must be available in the user's region **or** the user has a "global pass".

+Using logical operators like **and** and **or** lets us create these multifaceted conditions to guide decision-making in our programs.
+They provide the flexibility and nuance to mirror real-world decisions within the digital realm of programming.

-## Linking Mathematical Conditions to Real-world Scenarios
+## From Math to Everyday Decisions

 Until now, our examples have primarily focused on numbers.
 However, programming isn't confined to mathematical operations.
 Often, the conditions we evaluate are abstract, representing real-world scenarios.
 The logical structure remains consistent, regardless of whether you're comparing numbers or determining whether it's raining.

 For instance:

-**Mathematical Comparison**: 5 > 3 evaluates to True because 5 is, indeed, greater than 3.
+**Mathematical comparison**: 5 > 3 evaluates to True because 5 is, indeed, greater than 3.

-**Real-world Condition:** raining might be a variable in our program representing whether it's raining or not.
-If it's raining, raining is True; if not, raining is False.
-Another variable, temperature, could represent the current temperature.
+**Real-world condition:** *'raining'* might be a variable in our program representing whether it's raining or not.
+If it's raining, *'raining'* is True; if not, *'raining'* is False.
+Another variable, *'temperature'*, could represent the current temperature.

 > Note: Think of these variables as containers.
 Instead of always having a fixed value, like the number 5, they can hold different values at different times.
-In one scenario, raining might be True, and in another, it might be False.
+In one scenario, *'raining'* might be True, and in another, it might be False.

 In both cases, the underlying principle is evaluating the accuracy or truthfulness of a statement or condition.

-When programming real-world applications, we use variables like raining or temperature to symbolize and manage real-world data.
+When programming real-world applications, we use variables like *'raining'* or *'temperature'* to symbolize and manage real-world data.
 Our decision-making constructs and logical operators interact with these variables in the same way they would with pure numbers.

 <!-- [4-part Illustration: 1.
 3>2 (True), 2.
 4>4 (False), 3. raining (True), 4. not raining (False)] -->